-Description The subjects comprise a two storey detached villa.
-Accommodation Ground Floor - Entrance Hall, Living Room, Dining Kitchen and Cloakroom with WC.
-First Floor - Four Bedrooms (master with en-suite shower room) and Bathroom with WC.
-Gross internal floor area (m2) Approximately 94 square metres or thereby.
-Neighbourhood and location The subjects are located within a well established residential estate in the town of Largs where local amenities can be found.
-Age Approximately 14 years.
+Description The subjects comprise an extended two storey end terraced villa.
+Accommodation Ground Floor - Entrance Hall, Living Room, Kitchen and Conservatory.
+First Floor - Two Bedrooms and Shower Room with WC.
+Gross internal floor area (m2) Approximately 76 square metres or thereby.
+Neighbourhood and location The subjects are located within a well established residential estate to the south of Largs town centre.
+Surrounding properties are of similar age and character and local amenities can be found within a reasonable distance.
+Age Approximately 100 years.
 Weather It was dry with clouds overhead during the time of our inspection.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is one chimney stack of brick construction, rendered externally.
+Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 Access to the roof void was via a hatch formed in the upper floor hall ceiling.
-The roof was found to be of timber framed construction in a pitched design overlaid with interlocking tiles with tiled ridge details.
-33.3 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Guttering fitted to eaves is of half round design with rounded downpipes run in PVC.
+The roof was found to be of timber framed construction in a pitched and hipped design overlaid with slate with tiled ridge and metal hipped details.

+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Guttering fitted to eaves is of half round design with rounded downpipes run in PVC and cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick/blockwork construction, rendered externally.
+The main walls appear to be of solid/cavity brickwork construction, rendered and painted externally with a pointed stonework frontage.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of timber framed double glazed units with the access doors being timber/metal units and glazed panel design.
-The eaves pertaining to the property appear to be of PVC and there is a timber framed canopy over the entrance door.
+The windows are of PVC framed double glazed units with the access door being a PVC unit with double glazed panes.
+The eaves and soffits pertaining to the property are of PVC.
 External decorations Visually inspected.
-Exterior timbers have been painted.
-Conservatories / porches None.
-Communal areas N/A Garages and permanent outbuildings None.
-Outside areas and boundaries Visually inspected.
-There are grounds to the front, side and rear of the property overlaid in a mixture of materials including lawn and paving and bound in part by timber fencing and hedges.
-The roads and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
+External decorations Visually inspected.
+Parts of the masonry and cast iron rainwater goods have been painted.
+External decorations Conservatories / porches Parts of the masonry and cast iron rainwater goods have been Parts of the masonry and cast iron rainwater goods have been painted.
+Parts of the masonry and cast iron rainwater goods have been painted.
+Visually inspected.
+A conservatory has been added to the rear with a rendered brick sub structure, PVC frame with a pitched roof overlaid in a slate Conservatories / porches Parts of the masonry and cast iron rainwater goods have been painted.
+Visually inspected.
+A conservatory has been added to the rear with a rendered brick sub structure, PVC frame with a pitched roof overlaid in a slate effect PVC finish.
+There is a PVC door to the garden grounds.
+Conservatories / porches Communal areas Parts of the masonry and cast iron rainwater goods have been painted.
+Visually inspected.
+A conservatory has been added to the rear with a rendered brick sub structure, PVC frame with a pitched roof overlaid in a slate effect PVC finish.
+There is a PVC door to the garden grounds.
+N/A None.
+Conservatories / porches Communal areas Garages and permanent outbuildings Parts of the masonry and cast iron rainwater goods have been painted.
+Visually inspected.
+A conservatory has been added to the rear with a rendered brick sub structure, PVC frame with a pitched roof overlaid in a slate effect PVC finish.
+There is a PVC door to the garden grounds.
+N/A